Basics

 • Think about how you move and speak.
 This is all that the horse sees and hears.
 People who move and speak in fits and starts do not instill confidence in their patient.

 • Every interaction that you have with a horse is a training interaction.
-You either train the horse that you are partners, but you are in charge, or you train the horse that it is in charge (some would say in this case that the horse trains you)
+You either train the horse that you are partners, but you are in charge, or you train the horse that it is in charge and some would say, in this case, that the horse trains you.

 • Learn your limits- don’t start something if you don think you can complete it.
 Every time you don’t finish what you started you tell the horse you really don’t mean what you say.